jinpark/blog/_posts/2017-12-19-favorite-anime.md

 - vuejs
 - vue
 ---
-I made a small vue project to showcase some shows I liked in 2017.
+I made a small vuejs project to showcase some shows I liked in 2017.

 I glued together a few libraries and bashed together some code and it looks pretty nice!
 I did not use vue-router or even vuex.
 Just standard vue, some libraries and surge for deployment.